cbanicki/juliasilge.github.io/_posts/2015-12-07-Ten-Thousand-Tweets.md

 ## [1] 1.283351
 {% endhighlight %}

-The values for Monday through Friday are 1.283 higher than the other days, on average, close to 5/4.
+The values for Monday through Thursday are 1.283 higher than the other days, on average, close to 5/4.
 Let's see if the chi-squared test says that my pattern of tweets is consistent with tweeting 1.25 times as often (5/4) on Monday through Thursday as on Friday through Sunday.

 {% highlight r %}